DataDog/hiring-engineers/answers.md

     - Dogstatd is local api server that allows you to send custom metrics from your applications to Datadog.
     - The forwarder is responsible for gathering all the collected data from both the collector and dogstatd and then queueing it to be sent to Datadog.

-  * Custom tags setup in the agent config
+  * Custom tags setup in the agent config.
 	![custom_host_tags](images/custom_host_tags.png)

-  * Custom tags in the hostmap in Datadog
+  * Custom tags in the hostmap in Datadog.
  	![custom_tags_from_agent](images/Custom_tags_from_agent.png)

   * I installed the database integration for Microsoft SQL Server as I had it already installed on my machine.
 The documentation [here](https://app.datadoghq.com/account/settings#integrations/SQL_server) was very helpful, it provided SQL scripts for creating a Datadog SQL account and granting permission to the account.
 Configuring the agent was simple, though I had a minor issue with the yaml configuration file initially but after removing the comments to make sure the formatting was correct it began to work properly.
 Below is the screen shot of the final working yaml file.

   ![SQL_server_agent_config](images/sql_server_agent_config.png)

    * Writing a agent check was quiet simple.
 The documentation on agent checks found [here](http://docs.datadoghq.com/guides/agent_checks/) was quite good.
 After reading it I wrote the agent check that generates a random number and sends the result as a metric as well as a custom tag.
-The source can be found [here](/code)
+The source can be found [here](/code).

 ## Level 2 Visualizing your Data